ngoctd314/100-series/100 Go Mistake.md

 &v
 ```

-##  Not understanding the concept of rune

-In Go, a string is an immutable data structure representing

-- A pointer to an immutable byte slice
-- The total number of bytes in this array

-## 12. Now knowing which type of receiver to use
+## 21. Now knowing which type of receiver to use

 **A receiver must be a pointer**